Aurora-source/zero-latency/README.md

     ├── sample.json
     └── ...
 ```

-Then download sensor blob parts (each ~30 GB) from [nuscenes.org](https://www.nuscenes.org/) and extract them into the same `nuscenes/` folder.
 All parts merge automatically into `nuscenes/samples/` and `nuscenes/sweeps/`.
+I recommend not downloading this just for evaluation as we have already attached the results after evalutions on part (9 - 10) of the trainval dataset, it just the size of these datasets it too large.
+Rest is your wish.

 #### 9. Verify setup